-If you decide transferring is right for you, now may be the time to act, as there may be a limited time to transfer without penalties.
+If you decide transferring to a Cyprus QROPS SIPP is right for you, now may be the time to act, as there may be a limited time to transfer without penalties.
 Consider what could work for you now, under current rules, before the window closes and you retire in Cyprus.

 Beware the lifetime allowance

 Note that if your UK pension savings (excluding the State Pension) exceed £1 million, you will breach the UK lifetime pension allowance.
 Even if you have less than this or you have already started drawing your pension, investment growth over the years may tip you over the limit.

 Funds over the lifetime allowance are liable to 55% UK taxation when you take it out or pass it on death as a lump sum, or 25% when taken as income or transferred to a QROPS, wherever you are resident.
 If you are close to this limit, you should consider HMRC ‘protection’ options or transferring to a QROPS to reduce exposure to tax penalties.
 Once in a QROPS, your funds are out of reach of lifetime allowance charges, no matter how much you have in total or how you access them.

 Transferring UK pensions comes with risks and many people are better off staying where they are.
 Make sure you take time to fully understand the long-term implications.
 If you have benefits worth over £30,000, the Financial Conduct Authority makes it compulsory to take regulated financial advice before transferring.